alexandernicolebravo/Barangay-Submission-and-Report-System/README.md

 [![MySQL](https://img.shields.io/badge/MySQL-5.7+-orange.svg)](https://mysql.com)
 [![License](https://img.shields.io/badge/License-Government%20Use-green.svg)](LICENSE)

-A comprehensive web-based platform for the Department of the Interior and Local Government (DILG) to streamline report submission and management processes for barangays across the Philippines.
+A comprehensive web-based platform for the Department of the Interior and Local Government (DILG) to streamline report submission and management processes for all 61 barangays in Bacolod City, Philippines.

 ## 🏛️ Overview

-The **Barangay Submission and Report System** digitizes and modernizes the traditional paper-based reporting system, enabling real-time monitoring, efficient data management, and improved transparency in local government operations.
+The **Barangay Submission and Report System** digitizes and modernizes the traditional paper-based reporting system for all 61 barangays in Bacolod City, enabling real-time monitoring, efficient data management, and improved transparency in local government operations.

 ### Key Features